slivkaje/RSSalg-software/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-The illustrative example and detailed instructions of running RSSalg software is located in /docs/IllustrativeExample.pdf
+The illustrative example and detailed instructions of running _RSSalg software_ is located in /docs/IllustrativeExample.pdf

 ### Prerequisities

-In order to run RSSalg-software you need to have the following things installed
+In order to run _RSSalg software_ you need to have the following things installed

 ```
 Java v1.7 or above
 ```
 To install Java go to http://www.oracle.com/technetwork/indexes/downloads/index.html#java

+### Building the project

+The easiest way to build and run the project is by using Apache Ant (http://ant.apache.org/).
+You will find the Apache Ant script named "build.xml" in the root of the project.
+After installing Ant, open the terminal and navigate to the root of the project.
+Type the command ```ant```.
+This will compile and package the code in an executable located in /dist/jar/RSSalg.jar

+Optionally, you load the source code from the ```src``` folder into your favorite IDE.
+Note that _RSSalg software_ implementation depends on Weka (version 3.7.0).
+Thus, you will need to add ```/lib/weka.jar``` library into your project.
+The starting point for running _RSSalg software_ is the class `StartExperiment`, located inside `src/application`.

-### Running
+### **Running the project**

-In order to run RSS-alg software you can run the executable distribution, located in the "dist" folder, by typing the following command in the terminal:
+Open the terminal and navigate to the executable RSSalg.jar.

 1. Running RSSalg software in console:
 	```